lorof/fine-modal-react/README.md

 - `onConfirm(value)` resolves the promise returned by `open` with `value`.
 - `onCancel()` resolves the promise with `null` and closes the modal.
 - If your modal needs initial props, add an `initialProps` field to the component props; `open` will require/accept that shape.
+If not needed, omit `initialProps` and `open()` will take no args.
 - `FineModal.open` automatically closes an existing modal with the same id before opening a new one.
+- Keep the module augmentation file (`modals.ts` in the example) included in `tsconfig` so TypeScript picks up the `Register` interface extension.